bvssvni/rust-snake/README.md

 rust-snake
 ==========

-A snake game in Rust using the Piston game engine
+A sea snake game in Rust using the Piston game engine

 OSX binary: <a href="http://www.cutoutpro.com/snake.zip" target="_blank">Download</a>